 Firstly measuring your waist at the navel and then choosing the right size of your belt is the wisest option.
 Make sure you take the measurements appropriately because wrong readings can put you in trouble while carrying out heavy weightlifting.

-For heavy lifting always opt for a leather belt instead of the nylon belt because leather belts last longer than the nylon ones.
-Also, leather belts are more durable, and they provide better support.
+For heavy lifting always opt for a leather belts instead of the nylon belt because they provide better support and last longer.

 Another precautionary measure which is a must consider, is that if you are suffering from high blood pressure should not go with using a lifting belt.
 This is because tightening the belt leads to a rise in blood pressure.